 Accuracy of data collected

-All data provided to us will be checked against pre-defined rules as part of the data collection and exchange process with GS1 Australia.
-Data cannot be incorporated into the branded food database until these rules have been met.
+All data provided will be checked and validated against pre-defined rules as part of the data collection and exchange process with GS1 Australia.
+Data cannot be incorporated into the Branded Food Database until these rules have been met.

 Publication of data